jeffschoonover416/jeffschoonover.dev-source/posts/2020/11/scully-plugin-disable-angular.md

   - jeffschoonover.dev
 ---

-## Get much faster load times on your Scully static website with the Scully Plugin Disable Angular

 It was time to finally disable Angular on this website.
 The only thing Angular was doing (once the site was built and deployed) was toggle a dropdown menu button.
 That is overkill for the performance hit the site was taking by bootstrapping Angular on top of the static site.
 Also, every time I added a new post I had to change the hash in the [Content Security Policy](/posts/2020/10/implementing-content-security-policy-netlify/) for the Scully Transfer State script that gives the Angular app the necessary data to render the site.
 True, I did this to myself with a strict CSP, but how much simpler life would be if this simple blog was truly just a static site!

 Disabling Angular was the easy part.
 Sam Vloeberghs has written a Scully plugin called [Scully Plugin Disable Angular](https://www.npmjs.com/package/scully-plugin-disable-angular), and written an [article about disabling Angular](https://samvloeberghs.be/posts/disabling-angular-when-statically-generating-with-scully/) on his website.
 It was straightforward to add to my app and those links should be the first on your list to read if you are thinking of doing it.